 - To bring neighbours together and to build strong local connections that will lead to ongoing action

 - To engage households not already moving towards sustainable lifestyles.

 - To discover what people can do together that they can’t do alone

 - To promote broader community education and engagement

 The Challenge grew out of a planning workshop held in June 2011.
 Over the previous years, there had been discussion about what the focus of Transition Newcastle should be.
 We had addressed some of the 12 steps (as they were then known), and were struggling with deciding where to focus our energy.
 In particular there had been debate about whether Transition Newcastle should be a local coordinating hub for a range of regional initiatives or focus on a fewer local programs.
 There had also been debate about whether we should just focus on the Newcastle Local Government Area (LGA), or the broader Newcastle region.
-Although we had over 500 people on our email database, the actual core group was very small, and so we decided to focus our energy on just the LGA and that we would focus on a few programs.
+Although we had over 500 people on our email database, the actual core group was very small, and so we decided to focus our energy on just the LGA and to focus on a few programs.
 In particular we prioritised: